hashicorp/terraform-provider-kubernetes/website/docs/r/replication_controller.html.markdown

 * `exec` - (Optional) exec specifies the action to take.
 * `failure_threshold` - (Optional) Minimum consecutive failures for the probe to be considered failed after having succeeded.
 * `http_get` - (Optional) Specifies the http request to perform.
 * `initial_delay_seconds` - (Optional) Number of seconds after the container has started before liveness probes are initiated.
-More info: http://kubernetes.io/docs/user-guide/pod-states#container-probes
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/pod-states#container-probes)
 * `period_seconds` - (Optional) How often (in seconds) to perform the probe
 * `success_threshold` - (Optional) Minimum consecutive successes for the probe to be considered successful after having failed.
 * `tcp_socket` - (Optional) TCPSocket specifies an action involving a TCP port.
 TCP hooks not yet supported
 * `timeout_seconds` - (Optional) Number of seconds after which the probe times out.
-More info: http://kubernetes.io/docs/user-guide/pod-states#container-probes
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/pod-states#container-probes)

 ### `resources`

 #### Arguments

 * `limits` - (Optional) Describes the maximum amount of compute resources allowed.
-More info: http://kubernetes.io/docs/user-guide/compute-resources/
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/compute-resources)/
 * `requests` - (Optional) Describes the minimum amount of compute resources required.

 ### `requests`